xiix0/scam/README.md

-Q:	Why did the chicken cross the road?
+Q:	Why was Stonehenge abandoned?
-A:	He was giving it last rites.
+A:	It wasn't IBM compatible.